 For ublituximab compared with teriflunomide, we have direct evidence from the ULTIMATE trials.
 In this RCT, ublituximab showed a substantial reduction in ARR and fewer brain lesions compared with teriflunomide.
-The difference in CDP was not statistically significant; however, it trended in favor of ublituximab.
+The difference in CDP was not statistically significant; however, it trended in favor of ublituximab and was similar to the statistically significant changes in CDP seen with other monoclonal antibodies.
 There were slightly more adverse events in the ublituximab group but no additional concerning safety signals.
 Thus, we have high certainty that ublituximab confers at least a small net health benefit when compared with teriflunomide (B).

 For ublituximab compared with no DMT, we estimated the effect of no DMT with the placebo arm in the NMA.
-Ublituximab produced statistically significant improvements in ARR and CDP compared with no DMT.
+Ublituximab produced statistically significant improvements in ARR, and numerically substantial improvement in CDP that neared statistical significance compared with no DMT.
 Given the progressive nature of MS and the high likelihood of disability with no DMT treatment, even with the risk of adverse events with active treatment, we judge that there is high certainty of a substantial net health benefit of ublituximab compared with no DMT (A).

 Treatment Comparator Evidence Rating

 Adults with RRMS

 Natalizumab I: Insufficient

 Ofatumumab I: Insufficient

 Ocrelizumab I: Insufficient

 Rituximab I: Insufficient

-Fumarate class (dimethyl, C++: Comparable or bottor
+Fumarate class (dimethyl, C++: Comparable or better

-Ublituximab diroximel, monomethyl) C++.
-Comparable of better
+Ublituximab diroximel, monomethyl)

 Fingolimod C++: Comparable or better

 Ozanimod C++: Comparable or better

 Ponesimod C++: Comparable or better

 Siponimod I: Insufficient

 Teriflunomide B: Incremental

 Placebo/no DMT A: Superior